jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 - Similar to typing a URL in your browser and hitting Enter
 - Returns control only after the page has loaded

-We can already test this function by adding the following code to the scrape_quotes function:
+We can already test this function and see the page source by adding the following code to the scrape_quotes function:
 ```python
 print(driver.page_source)
 ```